marcfrincu/copernicus/README.md

 The executable for Linux is the file *copernicus.elf*.
 Unzip the images.zip archive in an images folder before running the application.

+You can compile the entire codebase by running the *makefile*.

 ## Commands

 You can use the mouse to look around and keys to perform various actions.
 You can find the commands in *copernicus.cpp*.